jnta/blog-app-api/README.md

-# blog-app-api
+# Blog App API

-A REST API for blogging using Spring Boot.
+The **Blog App API** is a RESTful service designed for blogging purposes, built with Spring Boot.

 ## Tech Stack